Understanding & using Time Travel

 Attention

-Before setting DATA_RETENTION_TIME_IN_DAYS to 0 for any object, consider whether you wish to disable Time Travel for the object, particularly as it pertains to recovering the object if it is dropped.
+Before setting DATA_RETENTION_TIME_IN_DAYS to 0 for any object, consider whether you want to deactivate Time Travel for the object, particularly as it pertains to recovering the object if it is dropped.
 When an object with no retention period is dropped, you will not be able to restore the object.

 As a general rule, we recommend maintaining a value of (at least) 1 day for any given object.